HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.advanced-topics.remote-extensions.md

 To ensure performance, Remote Development and GitHub Codespaces both transparently run certain VS Code extensions remotely.
 However, this can have subtle impacts on how extensions need to work.
 While many extensions will work without any modifications, you may need to make changes so that your extension works properly in all environments, although these changes are often fairly minor.

-This article summarizes what extension authors need to know about Remote Development and Codespaces including the extension [[vs.1.7.#architecture-and-extension-kinds]], how to [[vs.1.7.#debugging-extensions]] in remote workspaces or Codespaces, and recommendations on [[vs.1.7.#common-problems]].
+This article summarizes what extension authors need to know about Remote Development and Codespaces including the extension [architecture-and-extension-kinds](#architecture-and-extension-kinds), how to [debugging-extensions](#debugging-extensions) in remote workspaces or Codespaces, and recommendations on [common-problems](#common-problems).

 ## Architecture and extension kinds